Miffyli/sym/README.md

 * BF3 Vehicle Data page
 * BFH Weapon Charts and Comparison Pages
 * Titanfall 1 Weapon Charts and Comparison Pages

+## Licensing

+Code original to the Sym project is licensed under MIT license.

+Content original to games is used under Fair Use.
+These are mainly small icons and images (e.g. images of weapons and gadgets) taken from the files of the corresponding video games (e.g. Battlefield and Apex Legends titles).